Set Up Webhooks

 level: 'critical',

-message: 'Dispute filed!',
+message: 'Dispute opened!',

-details: { disputeId, reason, respondBy }
+details: { disputeId, transactionId, reason }

 });

-// Create task to respond
+// Create task to respond (48 hours from now)

 await taskQueue.add({